eniolaoduntan/eniolaoduntan/README.md

 ### Hi!
 I'm Eni 👋
 # 💫 About Me:
-📚 I'm currently working on my Master's in Business Analytics<br>👩🏽‍💻 Strong background in Machine Learning primarily programming in R and Python<br>📊 I also have experience visualising in Tableau and KNIME.<br>💌 Contact me on eniolaoduntan@gmail.com
+📚 I'm currently studying for my Master's in Business Analytics<br>👩🏽‍💻 Strong background in Machine Learning primarily programming in R and Python<br>📊 I also have experience visualising in Tableau and KNIME.<br>💌 Contact me on eniolaoduntan@gmail.com

 ## 🌐 Socials: